 United Kingdom: Delete Para

-Rwanda: Utilization of ICTs in justice administration, legal records and electoral mechanisms.
+Rwanda: Low level of Utilization of ICTs in justice administration, legal records and electoral mechanisms.

 USA: Why is this a challenge in the ITU context

 Use of unused wireless capacities, including satellite, in developed countries and in particular in developing countries, to provide access in remote areas, especially in developing countries and countries with economies in transition, and to improve low-cost connectivity in developing countries.
 Special concern should be given to the Least Developed Countries in their efforts in establishing telecommunication infrastructure.